[Amended 3-3-2010 by Ord. No. 10-006; 9-16-2025 by Ord. No. 25-020]

 A.

 The Environmental Advisory Commission shall consist of not more than seven members appointed by the Mayor with the advice and consent of the Council, one of whom shall also be a member of the Planning Board and all of whom shall be residents of the Township.
 The members shall serve without compensation.
 The Mayor shall annually designate one of the members to serve as Chairman and presiding officer of the Commission.
-The terms of office of the first Commissioners shall be for one, two or three years, to be designated by the Mayor in making his appointments.
+The terms of office of the first Commissioners shall be for one, two or three years, to be designated by the Mayor in making his or her appointments.
 Their successors shall be appointed for terms of three years and until the appointment and qualification of their successors.
 The Mayor or Council may remove any member of the Commission for cause, on written charges served upon the member and after a hearing thereon at which the member shall be entitled to be heard in person or by counsel.
 A vacancy on the Commission occurring otherwise than by expiration of a term shall be filled for the unexpired term in the same manner as an original appointment.

 B.